jdiejim/pokedex-blog/README.md

 # PART 1

+To get the basic project setup you can clone the boilerplate branch of this [repo](https://github.com/jdiejim/pokedex-blog) or continue to follow the basic installation.

 ## Create React App Installation

 You’ll need to have [Node(https://nodejs.org/en/)] >= 6 on your machine in order to install [create-react-app](https://github.com/facebookincubator/create-react-app).